rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 petalinux-build
 ```

-8. Copy the following three files from the minized_qspi BSP zip file to ~/projects/minized_qspi
+8. Copy the following three files from minized_qspi.zip file to ~/projects/minized_qspi

 - boot_gen.sh
 - bootgen.bif

-- zynq_fsbl.elf
+    Also copy `./image/linux/zynq_fsbl.elf` to the same directory.
+If it is not there, download the python server tutorial on minized.org and just use the `zynq_fsbl.elf` in the zip file.

 9. Generate bootable binary.
 Under ~/projects/minized_qspi, issue